floragunncom/search-guard-docs/_docs/installation.md

 for descriptions of what these permissions allow and the associated risks.
 ```

-## Configuring Search Guard

-Search Guard requires the following minumum pre-requisited to run:

-* TLS certificates for securing transport- and (optional) REST-traffic
-* TLS configuration settings in `elasticsearch.yml`
+## Adding the TLS configuration
-* Initialization of the Search Guard index

-Search Guard ships with scripts to aid you with the initial setup, as described in the [Quickstart](quickstart.md) chapter.

-Before moving your installation to production, please read the [moving Search Guard to production](configuration_production.md) chapter.

-### Generating certificates

-If you already have a PKI infrastructure in place, you usually obtain the required certificates by issuing certificate signing requests to your PKI.

-If this is not the case, you have the following options to generate certificates:

-* Use the [Search Guard demo installation script](tls_generate_installation_script.md)  (not safe for production)
-* Download the [Search Guard demo certificates](tls_download_certificates.md) (not safe for production)
-* Use the [Online TLS generator service](tls_generate_online.md) (not safe for production)
-* Use the [Offline TLS Tool](tls_generate_tlstool.md) (safe for production)
-* Use and customize the [example PKI scripts](tls_generate_example_scripts.md) (safe for production)
-* Create a CSR and send it to your existing PKI infrastructure, if any (safe for production)
-* Using tools like OpenSSL and/or keytool (safe for production)

-For a typical installation you will want to generate

-* One certificate for each node
-* One admin certificate

-It's possible to use the same certificate on each node, however this is less secure since you cannot use the hostname verification and DNS lookup feature of Search Guard to check the validity of the TLS certificates.

-### Configuring TLS and admin certificates

 The bare minimum Search Guard configuration consists of the TLS settings on transport layer and at least one admin certificate for initializing the Search Guard index.
-This is configured in elasticsearch.yml, all paths to certificates are relatice to the Elasticsearch `config` directory:
+This is configured in elasticsearch.yml, all paths to certificates must be specified relative to the Elasticsearch `config` directory:

 ```yaml
 searchguard.ssl.transport.pemcert_filepath: <path_to_node_certificate>